goulash32/reversomatic/README.md

 Which will build *.ts* files in the *src* folder and put them in *reversomatic.js* in the *lib* folder.

 # Changelog

+*1.0.6 & 1.0.6b - December 30, 2017*
+- Made unlimited input file size the default so as not to cause any surprises
+- README updates

 *1.0.5 - December 30, 2017*
 - Code style updates and fixes
 - Fixed GIF duration calculation